 • Memory

 Short-term memory holds the current plan and intermediate results.
 Long-term memory stores reusable facts, learned preferences, past resolutions, and artifacts.
-Good memory design reduces repetition and improves reliability.
+Good memory design can reduce repetition and improve reliability.

 • Reflection and self-critique

-Reflection prompts or separate “critic” models help agents catch mistakes, validate assumptions, and refine outputs.
+Reflection prompts or separate models acting as a critic can help agents catch mistakes, validate assumptions, and refine outputs.
 This can be as light as sanity checks or as heavy as unit tests and formal validations.

 • Safety and governance

-Policies, permissioning, rate limits, and human-in-the-loop checkpoints ensure the agent only acts within authorized scopes.
+Policies, permissioning, rate limits, and human-in-the-loop checkpoints can be used to ensure the agent only acts within authorized scopes.
 Observability (logs, traces, action histories) is crucial for debugging and accountability.

 Why Agentic AI?